 Along with parabens, there are other harmful ingredients you should avoid using.
 One other ingredient type, benzophenones, are commonly found in hair products can cause scalp irritation, premature scalp aging, and even cancers.
 I know this may seem scary but just get in the habit of checking the label of your products.

 Parabens can cause allergic reactions and exacerbate some skin conditions.
 With all the doubt being cast on the safety of parabens, it is wise to switch to a paraben-free hair products.
 These products will typically indicate that on the label and if they don’t you can read the back label to be sure.
+One paraben-free product you can definitely try is the PureFix Hair Elixir which is a 6-in-1 hair and scalp treatment.
+Its all-natural ingredients work together to support longer, stronger hair.

 So which ingredients should you definitely avoid?